NGSchoolEU/website/content/sponsors/_index.md

 ## [Contact us](/contact)

-If you are interested in our offer or would like to learn more about NGSchool, please contact us directly.
+If you are interested in our offer or would like to learn more about NGSchool, please contact us directly and our team will be happy to show you our sponsors offer.
 We are looking forward to initiating rewarding and lasting professional relationships.